 x.y.6 Potential New Requirements needed to support the use case

-[P.R.x.y-001] Subject to user consent and operator policies, a 5G system with satellite access shall be able to support store the user plane data in the satellite for delay-tolerance IoT devices when the feeder link is unavailable.
+[P.R.x.y-001] Subject to user consent and operator policies, a 5G system with satellite access shall be able to support store data received from the authorized delay-tolerance IoT devices while the feeder link is unavailable.

-[P.R.x.y-002] Subject to user consent and operator policies, a 5G system with satellite access shall be able to support forward the stored user plane data for delay-tolerance IoT devices through Inter-Satellite Links.
+[P.R.x.y-002] Subject to user consent and operator policies, a 5G system with satellite access shall be able to support forward the stored data received from delay-tolerance IoT devices to an intermediate satellite through Inter-Satellite Links.

-[P.R.x.y-003] Subject to user consent and operator policies, a 5G system with satellite access shall be able to support configure the maximum storage of stored user plane data for each delay-tolerance IoT device in the overall satellite system.
+[P.R.x.y-003] Subject to user consent and operator policies, a 5G system with satellite access shall be able to define the maximum amount of data storage per satellite per delay-tolerance IoT device.